 A Dream Comes To Life

-When you think of Phineas Taylor Barnum today, what probably come instantly to mind is the three-ring extravaganza that long bore his name.
-But there is far more to his collosal legend than the circuses that have since evolved into a new era (an era that no longer parades endangered animals and human curiosities but is more about virtuoso athletic and creative performances).
+When you think of Phineas Taylor Barnum today, what probably comes instantly to mind is the three-ring extravaganza that long bore his name.
+But there is far more to his colossal legend than the circuses that have since evolved into a new era (an era that no longer parades endangered animals and human curiosities but is more about virtuoso athletic and creative performances).
 Barnum’s is the classic tale of a scrappy American trailblazer, one who pulled himself way up out of poverty to become not only a master of the brand new arts of image and promotion but also one of America’s first self-made millionaires and the godfather of mass entertainments designed to set free the imagination.

 He may have been born into anonymity, but the whole world would come to know his name.
 When P.T.
 Barnum passed away in 1891, the Washington Post described him as “the most widely known American that ever lived.”